 Energy Range.
 An estimate of the missed neutron dose by energy range is possible based on the type of facility and predominant neutron energies measured during the respective field measurements.
 The recorded neutron dose from the HMPD and Harshaw commercial TLD response does not provide sufficient information to estimate discrete energy ranges.
-A claimant-favorable defaults are proposed based on available workplace spectra measurements.
+Favorable to claimant defaults are proposed based on available workplace spectra measurements.
 The values are listed in Table 6E-8.
-Since spectra measurements were not available for the single-pass reactors, a claimant favorable default value of 100% fission spectra neutrons is assumed.
-This assumption is the most claimant favorable because the Radiation Effectiveness Factors (REF) in the PC calculation are the greatest for this energy range.
+Since spectra measurements were not available for the single-pass reactors, a favorable to claimant default value of 100% fission spectra neutrons is assumed.
+This assumption is the most favorable to claimants because the Radiation Effectiveness Factors (REF) in the PC calculation are the greatest for this energy range.